-Historically, the groundwater flow on the Leased Area was typically observed as a northwestward flow toward the sea.
-Recently however, GHD reported that a Water Corporation Abstraction Bore known as "Q40" (400m north of the Leased Area, identified as a yellow dot on the map (refer Attachment 1) had a drawing influence on the groundwater under the MRC and TPRC Leased areas.
+Historically, the groundwater flow on the Leased Area was typically observed as a north-westward flow toward the sea.
+Recently however, GHD reported that a Water Corporation Abstraction Bore known as "Q40" (400m north of the Leased Area, identified as a yellow determined to the many (refer Attachment 1) had a drawing influence on the groundwater under dot on the map (refer Attachment 1) had a drawing influence on the groundwater under the MRC and TPRC Leased areas.
 Essentially the groundwater plume radiating from the unlined portion of the landfill was now being periodically drawn in a north easterly direction, towards Q40 (when the bore was actively drawing water from the aquifer) rather than being solely influenced by the Gnangara Mound/sea water interface pressure which produced the very slow moving plume to the coast.